 All students planning to graduate must file for degree candidacy and initiate the formal degree check process prior to receiving their diploma.
-You must apply and meet with your advisor in order to graduate.
+You must apply and contact your advisor in order to graduate.

 To file for degree candidacy:

 1. Submit the Application for Graduation on your To Do List in UAccess.
 The Registrar's Office has a tutorial found here.
 You will be charged a graduation fee.
 Please note you must apply for graduation for each degree if you are completing dual degrees.

-2. Schedule an appointment with an advisor and select "degree check" as the reason for the appointment.
+2. Schedule an appointment with or email your advisor.
 Your advisor will fill out the Degree Audit Worksheet.
-If you have any second majors, minors, or are graduating with Honors, you must take the sheet to each advisor for a signature.
+If you have any second majors, minors, or are graduating with Honors, your advisor will forward the degree audit to each advisor for a signature.
 One DAW must be completed per degree you are earning.

 The Department of Chemistry and Biochemistry cares very much about the experience of its students.
-Feedback during exit interviews is often used to initiate improvements within the program.
-Each fall and spring term, graduating seniors are invited to attend an exit interview with faculty and staff to celebrate their accomplishments and discuss ways the program can be improved.
-Day/Time/Location of this event is TBA each term.
+Feedback given on exit surveys is often used to initiate improvements within the program.
+Each fall and spring term, graduating seniors are sent a link to provide valuable feedback and discuss ways the program can be improved.

 We hope that you have enjoyed your experience with University of Arizona Department of Chemistry and Biochemistry, and that you want to stay in touch with us after graduation!
 Being part of the alumni network has several benefits both to you and to us.
 Among others: